PokeBeach’s March 2019 PTCGO Tournament, Sponsored by TCGplayer.com!

 What is a Creative Deck Award?

-- Registration is open until this Thursday, March 1.
+- Registration is open until this Sunday, March 10th at 11:59pm PDT

 - The tournament format is as follows:

-- Standard format (BREAKthrough to Ultra Prism).
-Notable promos that are or are not legal for play will be noted on this bullet point.
+- Standard format (Sun and Moon through Team Up).
+Any notable promos that are or are not legal for play will be noted on this bullet point.
 If you don’t know, ask.